-Committee Duties and Responsibilities Committee Members of Meetings During Fiscal Year 2018 Audit Committee (2) Assist the Board in fulfilling its oversight responsibilities relating to: the accounting, financial and external reporting policies and practices of the Company; the integrity of the Company's financial statements; the independence, qualifications and performance of the Company's independent auditor; the effectiveness of the Company's internal control over financial reporting; the risk assessment and risk management practices of the Company; the performance of the Company's internal audit function; and compliance with the Company's Code of Business Ethics.
-Mr. Sterrett (1) Mr. Rickertsen Mr. Rolfe 4 Compensation Committee Approve and recommend to our Board of Directors all compensation plans for the Senior Management Group (as defined in "Executive Compensation - Compensation Discussion and Analysis") and our Board of Directors.
-Approve the short-term compensation of the Senior Management Group and recommend for Board of Directors approval the short-term compensation for members of our Board of Directors.
+Committee Duties and Responsibilities Committee Members of Meetings During Fiscal Year 2019 Audit Committee (2) Assist the Board in fulfilling its oversight responsibilities relating to: the accounting, financial and external reporting policies and practices of the Company; the integrity of the Company's financial statements; the independence, qualifications and performance of the Company's independent auditor; the effectiveness of the Company's internal control over financial reporting; the risk assessment and risk management practices of the Company; the performance of the Company's internal audit function; and compliance with the Company's Code of Business Ethics.
+Mr. Sterrett (1) Mr. Rickertsen Mr. Rolfe 4 Compensation Committee Approve and recommend to our Board of Directors all compensation plans for the executive officers and our Board of Directors.
+Approve the short-term compensation of the executive officers and recommend for Board of Directors approval the short-term compensation for members of our Board of Directors.
 Approve and authorize grants under the Company's incentive plans, including all equity plans and long-term incentive plans.
-Lead the Board of Directors in its annual review of the Senior Management Group's performance.
+Lead the Board of Directors in its annual review of the executive officers' performance.
 Review, and report to the Board on, the Company's succession planning.
 Prepare any report on executive compensation required by Securities and Exchange Commission rules and regulations for inclusion in our annual Proxy Statement, if any.
-Mr. Rickertsen (1) Mr. Foster Mr. Bayh Mr. Ullem 5 Nominating and Governance Committee Implementation and review of criteria for membership on our Board of Directors and its committees.
+Mr. Rickertsen (1) Mr. Foster Mr. Bayh Mr. Ullem 6 Nominating and Governance Committee Implementation and review of criteria for membership on our Board of Directors and its committees.
 Recommendation of proposed nominees for election to our Board of Directors and membership on its committees.
 Recommendations to our Board of Directors regarding governance and related matters.
 Review CEO and executive officer succession planning with the Compensation Committee as appropriate.
 Lead the Board in its annual review of the Board's performance.
-Mr. Rolfe (1) Dr. Kesner Ms. Sneed Mr. Steele 1
+Mr. Rolfe (1) Dr. Kesner Ms. Sneed Mr. Steele 2